Integrating Unity Matchmaker

 npm install -g @unity-services/ugs-cliGetting the module

 Section titled “1.
-Configure the allocator”Open Project/GameyeAllocator.cs and update the three constants near the top of the file:
+Configure the allocator”Open Project/GameyeAllocator.cs and edit the GameyeAllocatorConfig block in ModuleConfig.Setup():

 |---|---|